RTFParallella/RTFParallella.doc/introduction.rst

 Introduction
 ############

+Source coode for this project can be currently found here_.
+It will be merged with eclipse App4MC repository shortly.

 This file is intended to be an introduction that explains the main functionality of RTFParallella framework.

 What is RTFParallella